Andreas was benefactor to many

 Lowell and his wife donated many millions of dollars to a variety of groups over the years, including Westminster Seminary, Covenant College, Minnesota State University, Immanuel St. Joseph-Mayo Health System, and local charities and foundations.

 Andreas never visited Dordt's campus, but had followed the growth of the college and offered support along the way.
-In recent years Andreas had already donated more than half a million dollars to Dordt College, funds which established the Andreas Center for Reformed Scholarship and Service in 2008.
+In recent years Andreas had already donated more than half a million dollars to Dordt University (formerly known as Dordt College), funds which established the Andreas Center for Reformed Scholarship and Service in 2008.

 The Andreas Center helps Dordt students, faculty, and staff become globally engaged in scholarship and service.
 The center provides both funds and administrative support to projects that extend Reformed scholarship and service to the larger world.